Finnagarf/CSC-140-Java/README.md

-CSC-140-Java aka intro to "programming in java" at Parkland College
+CSC-140-Java aka "intro to programming in java" at Parkland College

 This repo includes all my assignments and projects from this class